Skip to content

 The Mealy model is shown in Figure 5.
 It requires only 5 states.
 The states: Idle, Cooking and CookingInterrupted for that model (see Figure 6, Figure 7 and Figure 8) illustrate its features.
 Other states can be studied in the provided file MWaveOven_Mealy.fsm.
 All activities are done as Input actions, which means that actions essential for a state must be performed in all states which have a transition to that state.
 The Timer must be now started in both states: Idle and CookingInterrupted.
 This may be considered as a disadvantage: the functioning becomes a bit confusing.

 In a Mealy model the inputs dominate our considerations during specification.
 We think in the following manner: if an input condition changes the state machine reacts to that change performing some action(s); it may also change the state.
 In a Mealy model the inputs in a given state determine less the present state but rather the next states.
-For instance, the Timer which decides about the state Cooking must be started in both neighbouring states: Idle and CookingInterrupted.
-Therefore the meaning of states is more hazy: the state Cooking is determined by the Timer but the Timer control is spread over several states.
+For instance, the Timer which decides about the state Cooking must be started in both neighboring states: Idle and CookingInterrupted.
+Therefore, the meaning of states is more hazy: the state Cooking is determined by the Timer, but the Timer control is spread over several states.

-As a rule, the Mealy model requires fewer states than the Moore model but it seems to be more difficult to understand due to its less strict design philosophy based on a rule: do something in a state but the effects will be used in other state(s).
+As a rule, the Mealy model requires fewer states than the Moore model, but it seems to be more difficult to understand due to its less strict design philosophy based on a rule: do something in a state, but the effects will be used in other state(s).

 Mixed model

 The mixed model shown in Figure 9 allows us to achieve an optimal solution: we just use the best features of both models: Moore and Mealy.
 The states Cooking (Figure 10) and CookingInterrupted (Figure 11) correspond to the Moore model.
-The states Init and CookingCompleted (Figure 12) is a mixture of both models where we use both: Entry and Input actions.
+The states Idle and CookingCompleted (Figure 12) is a mixture of both models where we use both: Entry and Input actions.
 Other states can be studied in the provided file MWaveOven.fsm.

 In the example, we use essentially a Moore model completed by Input Actions in the states: Idle and CookingCompleted.
 That small change in comparison with the original Moore model shown in Figure 1 gives amazing improvements: the reduction from 7 to 5 states.
 Considering the complexity both state machines: Moore and mixed model are similar, the mixed model having the advantage of fewer states.

 On the other hand, though the Mealy model in Figure 5 and the mixed model have the same number of states, they are very different.
-Comparing the Mealy model with the mixed model we notice an essential simplification in favour of the mixed model.
+Comparing the Mealy model with the mixed model we notice an essential simplification in favor of the mixed model.

 Conclusions

 By introducing the Exit Actions (which are not known in Mealy and Moore models) we still expand the possible specification means.
 Of course, we should not overemphasize the use of different action types: the comprehensibility may suffer.
 Therefore, the rule we suggest is: use a Moore model supported by Input Actions in obvious situations.
-The Exit actions should be treated as an auxiliary feature to be used sometimes in situations where they do not influence strongly the state machine behaviour.
-For instance, we may stop a timer as an Exit Action but we should never start a timer as an Exit Action.
+The Exit actions should be treated as an auxiliary feature to be used sometimes in situations where they do not influence strongly the state machine behavior.
+For instance, we may stop a timer as an Exit Action, but we should never start a timer as an Exit Action.

 The control of a Microwave oven is of course only a simple example.
 Unfortunately, it is rather difficult to define some suggestions based on theoretical considerations which would prove the advantages of one model against another one.
 Experience over several years tends to show that a mixture of both models produces the best results and the discussed Microwave oven control is a nice example supporting this thesis.